libgit2/libgit2/README.md

 Building libgit2 - Unix systems
 ==================================

-In Unix-like systems, like Linux, *BSD and Mac OS X, libgit2 has the following dependencies:
+In Unix-like systems, like Linux, xBSD and Mac OS X, libgit2 has the following dependencies:

 * Python 2.5-3.1 <http://www.python.org>

-  Used by run the build system; no extra libraries required.
+Used to run the build system; no extra libraries required.
 Should probably ship installed with your OS.

 * zlib 1.2+ <http://www.zlib.net/>

 * LibSSL <http://www.openssl.org/>

-  Only needed if you want to re-use OpenSSL's SHA1 routines;
-  libgit2 compiles its own routines by default.
+Only needed if you want to re-use OpenSSL's SHA1 routines; libgit2 compiles its own routines by default.

 To build it, first configure the build system by running: